stainless-api/stl-api/packages/stainless/docs/selection.md

 });
 ```

+Now we've passed a second argument to `z.selects()`, which is the recursion depth limit (3 is the default).
-Now the recursion depth limit of 3 means that the following selection paths are allowed:
+This means that the following select paths are allowed:

 - `user_fields`
 - `user_fields.posts_fields`